Azure/azure-kusto-microhack/README.md

 | summarize count()
 ```

-Find out how many records start with "x" , per device ID (aggregate by device ID)
+Find out how many records have deviceId that startswith "x", per device ID (aggregate by device ID)

 ```
 LogisticsTelemetry